About John Masuku -Pindula, Local Knowledge

 On 3 June, Masuku, Katiwa and Chimenya returned to the Central police station in the company of their lawyer, Jacob Mafume.
 The police informed them that they had not found anything suspicious in the computer or the files.
 These were immediately returned to them.
 However, the police said they had been unable to recover their mobile phones and minidisks and advised them to report the items as stolen.
 Masuku confirmed that they have since filed a report with the police.[4]

-Masuku was charged with broadcasting without a license on December 23 2002.[3]
+On 19 December 2006, John Masuku was arrested for allegedly breaching the Broadcasting Act.
+Masuku was charged with broadcasting without a license on December 23 2006.

+Masuku was released after paying $4 million bail and was told to appear in court on 13 January 2007.

+Masuku and Radio VOP chairman, David Masunda handed themselves to the police after warrants of their arrest were issued.
+Police released Masunda with no charge but detained Masuku.[5]

 References